 Knowing how to wear them correctly is apparently less intuitive than you might imagine, and is critical not only to functionality and safety, but also to not looking like a total dweeb.
 As mountain guides and outdoor industry professionals, we reviewers here at OutdoorGearLab have seen innumerable interpretations of how they can be worn, and might have even put one on backwards ourselves occasionally.
 In spite of endless attempts to prove that they can indeed be worn backwards and on the wrong legs, there is unfortunately only one correct way.
 Take the time to research how yours are meant to be worn (shoelace hooks always go in the front, not in the back) so as to avoid looking like a dangerous gaper in your shiny new gear.

 Lucky for you, the development of more breathable, lighter and tougher fabrics has trickled down to the lowly accessory market.
 Some models, but not all, are now being made with fabrics similar to a high-end rainjacket, which is apropos considering they are like rainjackets for your feet.
 If it seems like overkill, trust us, it's not.
 Just like you'd no longer head out in the mountains with a yellow rainslicker of old, nor should your gaiters be stuck in '70s either.
 In fact, if you don't see high end fabrics like Gore-Tex, eVent or NeoShell on the model you are considering, particularly if you're heading into the mountains with high consequences, then you might want to think twice about that purchase.
-There are some companies out there, like Rab, that seems to be leading the way with new and innovative designs, and others, like Outdoor Research, that keep coming up with cool new products, like their Outdoor Research Wrapid model, while still producing the antiquated Outdoor Research Rocky Mt.
+There are some companies out there, like Rab, that seems to be leading the way with new and innovative designs, and others, like Outdoor Research, that keep coming up with cool new products, while still producing the antiquated Outdoor Research Rocky Mt.
 Low.
 Sometimes there's a reason to keeping the older models around, like the Outdoor Research Crocodile, and other times it's ok to discontinue … just because people keep buying them doesn't mean you should keep making them.